gerardroche/gerardroche.github.io/_posts/2023-06-01-neovintageous-options.md

 Number | Has a numeric value.
 String | Has a string value.

 Besides changing options with the ":set" command for the current view, you can also set options when Sublime Text starts via a neovintageousrc file.
-Read the [NeoVintageous vimrc file](/2022/11/21/vimrc-and-neovintageousrc/).
+See the [NeoVintageous vimrc file](/2022/11/21/vimrc-and-neovintageousrc/).

 ## Setting options